steffanlloyd/quik/ReadMe.md

-# QuIK: An ultra-fast and highly robust kinematics library for C++ and ROS2 using DH parameters
+# QuIK: An ultra-fast and highly robust kinematics library for C++ or ROS2 using DH parameters

 QuIK is a hyper-efficient C++ kinematics library for serial manipulators.
 It is based on the novel QuIK algorithm, [published in IEEE-TRO](http://dx.doi.org/10.1109/TRO.2022.3162954), that uses 3rd-order velocity kinematics to solve generalized inverse kinematics significantly faster, and significantly more reliably that existing inverse kinematics packages.
 QuIK uses the Denevit-Hartenberg convention for kinematics, which is readily available for most manipulators and results in a more computationally efficient formulation of kinematics.